Governor-General of Ceylon: History

-Sir Henry Monck-Mason Moore became the last Governor of Ceylon and first governor-general when the Ceylon Order in Council, the first constitution of independent Ceylon came into effect.
-He was followed by Lord Soulbury, thereafter by Oliver Goonetilleke the first Ceylonese to be appointed to the post.
-When William Gopallawa was appointed as Governor-General in 1962, he discarded the ceremonial uniform of office.
+Sir Henry Monck-Mason Moore became the last governor of Ceylon and first governor-general when the Ceylon Order in Council, the first constitution of independent Ceylon came into effect.
+He was followed by Herwald Ramsbotham, 1st Viscount Soulbury, thereafter by Sir Oliver Goonetilleke the first Ceylonese to be appointed to the post.
+When William Gopallawa was appointed as governor-general in 1962, he discarded the ceremonial uniform of office.

-When Ceylon became a republic in 1972 the post was replaced by the office of President of Sri Lanka.
+When Ceylon became a republic in 1972 the office was abolished as the monarch of Ceylon was replaced by the office of President of Sri Lanka.

 Functions

-The monarch, on the advice of the Prime Minister, appointed a governor-general to be his/her representative in Ceylon.
-Neither the monarch nor the Governor-General had any direct role in the day-today administration of the country (however, both possessed reserve powers under the constitution which would allow them full control of the nation's governance whenever in their opinion a case of emergency requiring such action arises).
+The monarch, on the advice of the prime minister, appointed a governor-general to be his/her representative in Ceylon.
+Neither the monarch nor the governor-general had any direct role in the day-today administration of the country (however, both possessed reserve powers under the constitution which would allow them full control of the nation's governance whenever in their opinion a case of emergency requiring such action arises).
 Real legislative and executive responsibilities rested with the elected representatives of the people.
-During several periods when a state of emergency was declared the Governor-General used his reserved powers.
-In the absence of the governor-general, the Chief Justice of Ceylon became acting Governor-General.
+During several periods when a state of emergency was declared the governor-general used his reserved powers.
+In the absence of the governor-general, the chief justice of Ceylon became acting governor-general.

-The Governor-General's powers and functions was informally divided into three areas: powers exercised on the advice of the prime minister, discretionary powers exercised on own ceremonial and social.